andlimey/blog/content/posts/insuring-yourself-against-undesirable-events.md

 ### Health Insurance

 As Singaporeans, we are covered under MediShield Life, but it covers basic public hospital treatments.
-As such, we need to supplement it with Integrated Shield Plans offered by insurance companies, that provide additional coverage on top of MediShield Life.
+As such, we need to supplement it with Integrated Shield Plans offered by insurance companies that provide additional coverage on top of MediShield Life.

 I won’t go into too much detail about health insurance, as it is an in-depth topic, but here are 2 resources that I found helpful: